eveasian88/MongoScraper/README.md

 # MongoScraper

 Mongo Scraper is a web application that utilizes Mongoose and Cheerio to scrape articles from Thought.Co.
-Once the articles are scraped, user can save articles to read later and make notes on the articles read.
+Once the articles are scraped, users can save articles and make notes on the articles read.
+After the user has read the articles, they can remove them from the list.

-##Technologies Utilized
+## Technologies Utilized

 - CSS3
     - Bootstrap 4.2.1